 Hotel Room Security.
 Think about security before making lodging decisions.

 - A hotel room is a traveler’s home and sanctuary while you sleep.

 - There are security rules of thumb that apply to any hotel room.

 Hotel Room Security

 When traveling on business or pleasure, it may become necessary to stay overnight in a hotel or motel.
 Your hotel room becomes your home for the night and is your sanctuary while you sleep.

-It is important to give some thought about security planning.
+It is important to give some thought to security planning.
 What hotel or motel are you going to select, and what room you are willing to accept?

 The cost of the hotel room is not always the best predictor of how safe the room will be.”